 British Gas will install for free.
 As long as you have no existing debts with British Gas and you pass a credit check they are unlikely to refuse a credit meter.
 This makes them one of the more accommodating options.

-N Power have recently changed their policy and don’t charge for a change in meter.
+N Power has recently changed their policy and doesn’t charge for a change in meter.
 However, there are a series of conditions you need to satisfy before they will arrange a change.

 If you have existing debt – or you have had debt recently – then energy companies can be wary of switching your account to credit.
 However, there are some suggestions you can make to convince them: